amaccarini/websiteJek/README.md

-This is the repository for the website of Joolsim.
-The website uses the Jekyll theme Akio.
+This repository contains the source code for the Joolsim website, which is built using the Akio Jekyll theme.

 * * *